 The College Board offers standardized examinations in a variety of subjects.
 Students who have completed a CLEP examination must request their scores be sent to MCC for review.
-This request is made to the College Board and can be done during or after the exam.
+This request is made to the College Board and can be done at the time of online registration for the exam.
+Payment is also made at this time on their website.
 Acceptance of CLEP exams for transfer credits will be based on the following criteria:

-- The student has earned a passing score as defined by The College Board and the college. - The student has been accepted into a program.

-There is a course within the student's program of study that is equivalent to the CLEP exam.
+- The student has earned a passing score as defined by The College Board and the college. - The student has been accepted into a program. - There is a course within the student's program of study that is equivalent to the CLEP exam.

 CLEP scores are not calculated into a student's GPA or in any way interpreted as a grade and may not be applied toward MCC's 25% residency requirement.
 Students may not transfer CLEP credits for a course they have successfully completed or for a course that is more advanced than the subject of the exam.
-Any student who fails an MCC course and wishes to take a CLEP exam in lieu of retaking the course must realize that the original grade received will remain on his/her transcript and will be counted in the CGPA.
+Any student who fails an MCC course and wishes to take a CLEP exam in lieu of retaking the course, must realize that the original grade received will remain on his/her transcript and will be counted in the CGPA.
 The CLEP exam score does not replace a grade for an MCC course.
 CLEP exams are administered online in the Academic Success Center.
 For more information, please visit: clep.collegeboard.org